BritishGeologicalSurvey/etlhelper/README.md

 The `executemany` function is used to insert multiple rows of data.
 Large datasets are broken into chunks and inserted in batches to reduce the number of queries.
+The INSERT query must container placeholders with an appropriate format for the input data e.g. positional for tuples, named for dictionaries.
-A tuple with counts of rows processed and failed is returned.
+The number of rows that were processed and the number that failed is returned.

 ```python
 from etlhelper import executemany